Polinicles/RabbitMessenger/README.md

 $ bin/console app:message:consume --messages={number-of-msg-to-be-received}
 ```

-That will execute as many daemons as queues are, will process the messages by logging the content and will destroy the queues when they're finished.
+That will execute as many daemons as queues, which will process the messages by logging the content and will destroy the queues when they're finished.

 ## Unit tests